John Brennan Crutchley: Early life and career

 Crutchley was born the youngest of three children into an affluent family in Clarksburg, West Virginia, on October 1, 1946.
 His parents were William “Bill” Crutchley Sr. and Mildred Burnside.
 According to Crutchley, his mother was distraught over the loss of her eldest child, Donna June Crutchley (August 17, 1931 – February 2, 1945).
 Donna had died during emergency surgery the year before John was born; her cause of death was listed as "circulatory collapse".
 When Crutchley was born, his mother was disappointed by his sex because she had intended to have another daughter, so she began dressing him as a girl for the first six years of his life.
 In addition to being forced to wear a dress, Crutchley also claimed his parents subjected him to severe child abuse, which included beating him until he lost consciousness.

 Crutchley was a friendless child, preferring to spend most of his time tinkering with electronic gadgets in the basement of his home.
 This penchant for electronics paid off early when he earned money repairing and rebuilding complex radio and stereo systems.
-He graduated from Upper St. Clair High School in Upper St. Clair Township, Pennsylvania and eventually, Crutchley graduated with a Bachelor of Science degree in Physics from Defiance College in Ohio in 1970, and earned a Master of Engineering degree in Engineering Administration at George Washington University in Washington, D.C.
+He graduated from Upper St. Clair High School in Upper St. Clair Township, Pennsylvania, earned a Bachelor of Science degree in Physics from Defiance College in Ohio in 1970, and later a Master of Engineering degree in Engineering Administration from George Washington University in Washington, D.C.
 He married his first wife in 1969.

 Crutchley's first marriage showed strains by the time he graduated from college, and it had all but ended by the time he moved to Kokomo, Indiana, to work at Delco Electronics.
 Crutchley had previously worked at General Motors' Central Foundry Division in Defiance, Ohio, where he was responsible for the installation of a new plant security system.
 He applied for a transfer to Delco Electronics in Kokomo, where the systems were designed and built, and worked there for several years as an electrical systems engineer.

 Crutchley's departure from Kokomo came after an investigation was made by plant security into missing materials.
 He later moved to Fairfax County, Virginia, and remarried in the mid-1970s.
 He worked for several high-tech firms in the Washington, D.C. area, including TRW, ICA and Logicon Process Systems.
 Crutchley later moved to Florida and began working in 1983 at Harris Corporation in Palm Bay.
 At the time of his arrest, Crutchley was found to be in possession of a great deal of highly classified information regarding naval weaponry and communications.
 The FBI, CIA and naval intelligence considered opening an espionage case against him although they ultimately never did.
 Crutchley's employer, Harris Corporation, was highly involved with not only the NASA research and launch facilities at Cape Canaveral, but also with other naval contractors and subcontractors.